Crypto Casinos with Microgaming Slot Games

 The other is called a “transaction hashes,” and in the case of Litecoin, a blockchain, it’s the same as the blockhash of the previous block you’ve made transactions in.

-But because in the blockchain, you can’t look at a transaction hash, from the way it is displayed to the rest of the network, you can’t know what a transaction was for.
+But because you can’t look at a transaction hash in the blockchain, you can’t tell what a transaction was about from the way it’s presented to the rest of the network.
 It’s a lot like reading from a scanned PDF the text of a text, because all the details and photographs have been blurred.

-“For example, what are the transaction fees and the fees for a transaction?
-You can’t know those from the transaction hashes.
-So a lot of these features are obfuscated, and this is sort of a problem with existing digital currency systems.”
+“What are the transaction fees, for instance, and the fees for a transaction?
+Those from the contract hashes, you can’t remember.
+Too many of these features are obfuscated, and with current digital currency networks, this is kind of a concern.”

-If being able to review transactions in depth is the only way to be confident of the legitimacy of the blockchain, so it’s the same as not using a blockchain, Kwabena said.
+If the only way to be certain of the blockchain’s integrity is to be able to inspect transactions in detail, then it’s the same as not having a blockchain, Kwabena said.

 By separating the transaction layer from the mining layer, Litecoin solved this problem.